louisbichard/notes/Revision/Cryptography/exam-questions.md

 ####Assume in the plaintext there is a block of text that appears several times.
 Discuss whether this fact will reflect in the ciphertext for this mode

 ####Discuss whether this mode is suitable for producing a MAC (Message Authentication Code).
 In the affirmative case explain how is the MAC obtained.

+###Describe the Cipher Block Chaining mode of operation for AES including the encryption as well as decryption process.
+(The explanation can either be text or a diagram).

+* The first block is XOR-ed with an initialisation vector and then encrypted
+* The vector can be made public or kept secret ... it's usually random and changed on each use of CBC

+# To address

+###How does SSL use digital signatures?

+When verifying the server, or optionally verifying the client